magento/devdocs/src/live-search/synonyms.md

 ## Setup and configuration

-Live Search synonyms are created and maintained from the Magento Admin, and operate independently of standard Magento synonyms.
-Synonyms cannot be set up through Live Search SDK or Live Search GraphQL, and synonym setup has no impact on requests.
+Live Search synonyms are created and maintained from the Magento Admin, and are separate from standard Magento synonyms.
+Live Search synonyms cannot be set up through [Live Search SDK](({{ page.baseurl }}/live-search/live-search-sdk.md )) or Live Search GraphQL, and the synonym setup has no impact on requests.

-After a synonym is set up and saved in the Admin, it can take up to two hours for the changes to propagate through the backend and for the storefront search results to reflect the change.
+After a synonym is saved in the Admin, it can take up to two hours for the changes to propagate through the backend and for the storefront search results to reflect the change.

 {:.bs-callout-info}
 See [Synonyms](https://docs.magento.com/user-guide/live-search/synonyms.html) in the _Magento Commerce User Guide_ for more information about synonym setup and use from the Admin and storefront.